-- 1 From the home screen, press the Menu key. - 2 Select Setup→Accry Setup. - 3 Select one of the following options: - CORE RSM/PHF Select an accessory from the list of the CORE accessories. - CORE Earpiece Select an earpiece from the list of the CORE accessories. - Other RSM/PHF Select an accessory from the list of the non-Motorola Solutions accessories. - RSM Earpiece Specify if the accessory is connected to the RSM. - Bluetooth Headset Select an accessory from the list of available Bluetooth headsets.
+- 1. From the home screen, press the Menu key. - 2.
+Select Setup → Accry Setup.

+- 3. Select one of the following options: - CORE RSM/PHF Select an accessory from the list of the CORE accessories. - CORE Earpiece Select an earpiece from the list of the CORE accessories. - RSM Earpiece Specify if the accessory is connected to the RSM. - Bluetooth Headset Select an accessory from the list of available Bluetooth headsets.